 Beyond obvious stressors like childhood trauma, it can be essential to consider other factors that cause individuals to react in ways that hold them back from developing creative, innovative approaches to problems and feel confident to suggest solutions that help organizations succeed.
 In the research behind the Curiosity Code Index, it was discovered that four factors impact curiosity, including fear, assumptions, technology, and environment.
 The organization that can stimulate its workers’ curiosity can enhance employee engagement, emotional intelligence, innovation, productivity, and the many other by-products that come with that intrinsic, but under-utilized attribute.
 By developing curiosity and the ability to communicate without fear of repercussions, second-guessing or judgmental responses, employees can be better aligned and emotionally committed to their jobs, which in turn, can lead to improved productivity.

-Leaders can help their employees overcome fear by developing emotional resilience.
+Leaders can help their employees overcome fear by developing emotional resilience v/s sustainability and innovation.
 Geetu Bharwaney, Director at EI World, explained this would allow employees to be able to speak up when it matters and be able to have difficult conversations when needed.
 This can be critical as organizations deal with employees resisting change and fearing ramification of sharing their feelings about it.
 To embrace change requires curiosity.
 Employees must have the confidence to have an open mind, which includes the desire to share opinions and to pose questions.

 To become genuinely innovative requires changing the way things have always been done in the past.
 As the revolution of working smarter, not harder continues, organizations must find a way to improve adaptability and become market leaders.
 The old style of managing cannot keep up with the pace of innovation.
 As analyst Alan Murray wrote in the Wall Street Journal, organizations “have missed game-changing transformations in industry after industry—computers (mainframes to PCs), telephony (landline to mobile), photography (film to digital), stock markets (floor to online)—not because of ‘bad’ management, but because they followed the dictates of ‘good’ management.”